gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ### GitFlow

 For most of the projects, I have worked with GitFlow and always have felt it to be the first natural choice to go with.
-In case it turns out to be too complex, given the frequency of changes or the level of collaboration you can “fall back” to e.g., [GitHub Flow][GitHubFlow] where everything is "just" a hotfix.
+In case it turns out to be too complex, given the frequency of changes or the level of collaboration you can "fall back" to e.g., [GitHub Flow][GitHubFlow] where everything is "just" a hotfix.
 <br/>
 I would like to add though that you don't even need Git for this setup, as the ALM Rangers also [describe][ARBranching]; it is just easier to implement with it than, for example, Subversion.
 <br/>